sb-archive/whats-for-lunch/README.md

 app that will help us!

 ## Submission Instructions:
-Please upload your app to Github and email sunrue@springbot.com with a link to your public repository.
+Please upload your app to Github and email sunrue@springbot.com with a link to your public repository before 8:00 p.m. on Thursday, 10/23.

 ## Requirements:
 * We need some way to create new restaurants